Statistical Moderation of VCE Coursework

 VCE studies have three graded assessments in Units 3 and 4.
 VCE VET studies have two graded assessments.
 In each study the graded assessments include a mix of school-based assessment and external examination, and the Victorian Curriculum and Assessment Authority (VCAA) combines each student’s scores for these assessments into a single Study Score.

 The external examinations may be written, performance or oral examinations.
 There are two forms of school assessment – coursework assessment and School-assessed Tasks.
 Most studies, including VCE VET studies, have coursework as the form of school assessment.
-The studies that have School-assessed Tasks are Art, Design and Technology, Food and Technology, Media, Studio Arts, Systems Engineering and Visual Communication and Design.
+The studies that have School-assessed Tasks are Algorithmics (HESS), Art, Computing: Informatics, Computing: Software Development, Product Design and Technology, Media, Studio Arts, Systems Engineering and Visual Communication and Design.

 Details of the graded assessments in each study are provided in VCE Study Designs, Assessment Guides and other VCAA publications.